shahbazbaig38/IDP_2022_Project/README.md

 3. run  `pipenv install` to create new environment based on Pipfile

-4. you need download normal & mask tiff file from OneDrive and locate them in `/data` folder under this project.
+4. Also you need download tiff image and locate in data folder under this project There is database folder.

 5. run `pipenv shell` to activate env